Filmaholics/cinopsis/README.md

 # Cinopsis

+    Progress: What is new in the project since the last README submitted Roles and responsibilities: List the team members still on the project.
+Under each name outline as applies:
+        New completions (if any...otherwise you can just note any progress made after previous assignment was submitted)
+        Current: What the team member is handling now.
+        Next: What the team member will handle after current task

 ## Complete So Far

 The GitHub organization and respective repositories for the deployment and the code in general have been created, as well as the landing page for the [website application](http://143.244.158.228/).
 The website now has a profile page and a movie reviews page.
 More functionality for these pages will be added in the future.